 Undergraduate enrollment: 5,435

-Santa Clara boasts a 95% freshman retention rate and 86% 6-year graduation rate.
+Santa Clara boasts a 95% freshman retention rate and an 86% 6-year graduation rate.
 Its 5,400 undergraduate students can choose from one of 45 degree programs offered by the College of Arts and Sciences, School of Engineering, or School of Business.

 11. Whitman College